sodqv/Booc/README.md

 DB_PASSWORD = place password here
 SESSION_SECRET= place your session secret here

-    -If you want to connecto to a database other than the one setup by use change the following in backend:
+    -If you want to connect to a database other than the one setup by use change the following in backend:
     in app.js change line 33 to your connection string
     in ./model/mongodbStarter.js change line 7 to your connection string
     observe that this connection string should preferably set its user with process.env.DB_USERNAME, and process.env.DB_PASSWORD to avoid leaking the connection string.